 For slightly older children, the Nikon D3500 makes for a great choice for a very first DSLR, and you can pick it up for under £400 including a standard kit-lens.
 The D3500 features a Guide Mode which is fantastic for understanding exactly how all the different functions work - making it the perfect learning tool for your child.
 With the option to add different lenses should your kids get really into it, the D3500 is a flexible option which can be used right out of the box to get impressive shots.
 On the downside, it doesn’t have a touchscreen - something which might seem like an alien concept to children in 2019, while there’s also an absence of Wi-Fi (Bluetooth is included though).

-GoPro’s entry-level camera is a cheap and cheerful option for kids, giving you a rugged and waterproof action camera for under £180.
+GoPro’snew top end camera is an expensive but durable option for kids, giving you a rugged and waterproof action camera that can withstand knocks and tumbles.
 Kids will likely be at home with the touchscreen operation, with its simplified settings making it easy to capture quick videos and photos without much effort.
-It shoots Full HD, rather than 4K, but otherwise for the price it’s actually extremely well featured - making it something the whole family might want to borrow (if they can get near it).
+It shoots 5K, as well as a number of other image options, making it something the whole family might want to borrow (if they can get near it).
 Kids will also likely love the ability to control the camera by voice, telling it to take a photo or record a video while they’re out and about.
 All in all, it’s the ideal first time little camera to fit neatly into your kid’s life (and their pocket).

 If it’s your little one’s first foray into photography, you may want to break them in gently.
 The Kurio Snap Digital Camera is just as much of a toy as a camera, allowing kids to take photos and videos, decorate them with more than 100 digital stickers and frame on the device.
 They can even draw on their photos and create flipbooks and slideshows, which will probably keep them busy for hours.